 - 1. Provide supervision for all jumpers regardless of age or skill. - 2.
 Understand all of the safety rules and information in the User's Manual and ensure the rules are being followed. - 3.
 Assess skill levels, provide basic jump instructions, and ensure all users understand and follow the trampoline safety guidelines. - 4.
 Ensure that unsupervised or unauthorized users are not permitted to jump. - 5.
 Keep small children away from the trampoline while others are bouncing on it. - 6.
 Do not allow a child or other persons under the trampoline. - 7.
-Inspect the trampoline/enclosure before each use to avoid potential hazards. - 8.
+Ensure there is only one jumper on the trampoline at a time. - 8.
 Inspect the trampoline/enclosure before each use to avoid potential hazards.